SuperElastix/ElastixModelZoo/models/Par0043/README.md

 where $gipl_fix is the fixed image (pseudo-CT), $gipl_mov is the moving image (CT), $dirReg is the output directory, and $Para_File_Trans is the file attached in this page.

+### Published in

+Maspero M, et al. (2017), Quantification of confounding factors in MRI-based dose calculations as applied to prostate IMRT.
+Phys Med Biol.
+62(3)

 ### References